📆 | ⏱️ | 🏷️ computing

 Now comes the part of the setup where you need a server machine to actually trigger the DMS.
 If you’re using a DMS there’s no reason not to make it as secure as possible because securing it from a state-level adversary is only a few steps extra versus securing it from a mobster.
 I won’t cover how to secure your personal computer but if you’re using a DMS you should at a minimum have full-disk encryption enabled with a strong password.

 To get started use an anonymous VPS since you shouldn’t have physical access to the server.
 If you have physical access an adversary could also gain physical access and permanently disarm the switch.
 So the first thing you need to do is acquire Monero.
 Then use Tor Browser to purchase a foreign VPS with the Monero, but don’t give the VPS provider your true credentials.
-You can ssh into your VPS with the command torify ssh @.
+You can ssh into your VPS with the command torify ssh [user]@[server].
 Then you should harden your ssh configuration and put sshd behind a Tor v3 Hidden Service so a MITM can’t locate it.
 Once all that’s done you’re finally ready to set up the actual DMS.

 Cron